Zren/zren.github.io/kde_repos.md

 </style>

 > **Note:** All GitHub links are source mirrors only.
 Do not submit issues to those repos.
+KDE uses <https://bugs.kde.org> for issues, and <https://phabricator.kde.org> for pull requests.
+The official source browser is at <https://cgit.kde.org/> but GitHub is much easier to navigate.

 ## PlasmaShell